OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Results

+To empirically validate our model, we first develop a diverse collection of benchmarks in four categories: \emph{Analytic Functions}, simple, smooth functions; \emph{Implicit Functions}, functions specifying an implicit relationship between inputs; \emph{Non-Analytic Functions}, discontinuous and/or non-differentiable functions; \textit{Image/Pattern Recognition}, patterns explained by analytic expressions.
+We then test OccamNet's performance and ability to scale on real-world symbolic regression datasets.
+The purpose of these experiments is to demonstrate that OccamNet can perform competitively with other symbolic regression frameworks in a diverse range of applications.

+We compare OccamNet with several other symbolic regression methods: Eureqa \cite{schmidt2009distilling}, a genetic algorithm with Epsilon-Lexicase (Eplex) selection \cite{EPLEX}, AI Feynman 2.0 (AIF) \cite{Udrescu_2020,AIFeynman2.0}, and Deep Symbolic Regression (DSR) \cite{petersen2021deep}.
+We do not compare to Transformer-based models such as \citet{BiggioNeuroSymResScales} because, unlike our method, these methods utilize a prespecified and immutable set of primitive functions which are not always sufficiently general to fit our experiments.
+The results are shown in Tables~\ref{table:analyticbenchmarks}, \ref{table:programbenchmarks}, and \ref{table:implicitbenchmarks}, and we discuss them below.
+More details about the experimental setup are given in the methods section.

-\subsection{Analytic Functions}
+\subsection{Analytic functions}

+In Figure~\ref{fig:analyticbenchmarks} and Table~\ref{table:analyticbenchmarks} (in the Methods) we present our results on analytic functions.
+Figure 3a presents an analytic function that is particularly challenging for Eureqa.
+Figure 3b shows that OccamNet gives competitive success rate to state-of-the-art symbolic regression methods.
+For all methods besides OccamNet, there is at least one function for which the method gets zero accuracy; in contrast, OccamNet gets non-zero accuracy on every single considered function (Figure 3c).

-We collect a series of benchmarks that consist of composition of basic building blocks of analytic functions.
-Refer to Table~\ref{table:benchmarks} for the convergence rate and number of steps required for convergence.
-From our experimental benchmarks, we highlight the large ratio of convergence for the function expression $f(x) = (x^2 + x) / (x + 2)$, which we originally speculated could easily trick the network to get stuck in the local minimum $f(x) \approx x + 1$ for large enough $x$.
-In contrast, similarly to the difficulties faced by~\citet{Udrescu_2020}, we find that $f(x_0, x_1) = x_0^2 (x_0+1) / x_1^5$ often failed to converge, as the factor $x_0^2 (x_0+1)$ often got approximated to $x_0^3$; even when convergence did occur, it required a relatively large number of steps for the network to resolve this additional constant factor.
+We highlight the large success rate for function 4, which we originally speculated could easily trick the network with the local minimum $f(x) \approx x + 1$ for large enough $x$.
+In contrast, as with the difficulties faced by AI Feynman 2.0, we find that OccamNet often failed to converge for function 5 because it approximated the factor $x_0^2 (x_0+1)$ to $x_0^3$; even when convergence did occur, it required a relatively large number of steps for the network to resolve this additional constant factor.
+Notably, Eureqa and Eplex had difficulty finding function 3.

-We also tested implicit functions.
-OccamNet was set to learn the implicit equation of hyperbola $x_0x_1=1$ with inputs $x_0$ and $x_1$ satisfying the equation and setting a constant target $y_0 = 1$.
-Interestingly, the model does not fall into the famous trap~\citep{schmidt2009} of producing the trivial equation $1=1$.
-We were unable to fit more complicated implicit functions, such as the circle equation $x_0^2+x_1^2-1=0.$ In future work we will focus on testing different forms of regularization to accommodate for those cases.